erichVK5/inkscape2pcb/README.md

 It should be noted that pcb-rnd now has multiple font support built in, allowing multiple fonts to be used in a layout with the text tool.

-The gEDA (.fp) exporter has been updated to work with Inkscape 1.1
+The pcb-rnd (.lht) exporter and gEDA (.fp) exporter have been updated to work with Inkscape 1.1

-Work on the pcb-rnd (.lht) exporter is underway.
+They have not been tested with Inkscape v1.0 but should work with it, as API and python 2.x -> 3.x changes occurred at the Inkscape v0.9x to v1.0 transition.

 Licence is GPL2, or at your option, a newer GPL licence.